01908 605027

 Yew & Ash Class: Tuesday

-Make sure your child has suitable swimming items in a bag each Thursday.
-The children will be walking to the pool so may need suitable coats on this day depending on the weather.
+Make sure your child has suitable swimming items in a bag each Tuesday.

 Key Dates

-• Wednesday 6th & Thursday 7th July - Stantonbury Transition
+• Wednesday 5th July - Transition Day for Stantonbury

 NB: For students not attending Stantonbury School please contact your child's secondary school for information regarding transition visits